MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 <!-- ====================================================================== -->
 ## Step 1: Update popup.html to include a button

+The starting state for this tutorial is that a directory exists, containing the directories and files that are created in [Tutorial part 1: Create a simple extension](./part1-simple-extension.md).
+These can be sibling directories for the Part 1 tutorial and the Part 2 tutorial, like in the MicrosoftEdge-Extensions repo.

-In the popup folder where you created the `popup.html` file, you'll do the following:
+In the folder that contains the `popup.html` file, you'll do the following:
 1. Add tagging that displays a title with a button.
 1. Include a reference to a JavaScript file, `popup.js`.
 1. Program that button.

-Below is the updated sample HTML file:
+Below is the sample HTML file:

 `/popup/popup.html` (complete):